 Compensation Committee.
 The Compensation Committee consists of Messrs.
-Wollaeger, Dittamore, and Reed, with Mr. Wollaeger serving as its chairman.
-The Compensation Committee held nine meetings, including telephonic meetings, during 2006.
+Nelson and Reed, with Mr. Nelson serving as its chairman.
+The Compensation Committee held five meetings, including one telephonic meeting, during 2007.
 All members of the Compensation Committee are independent as determined under the various Nasdaq Global Market, Securities and Exchange Commission and Internal Revenue Service qualification requirements.
 The Compensation Committee is governed by a written charter approved by our Board of Directors.
 The functions of this committee include, among other things: